 We work closely with our sister school, Shinfield Infant & Nursery School, to provide the best local environment for our children, from Nursery to Year Six.
 There is an ongoing friendly professional dialogue across the schools, that addresses the needs of all children.

 It is my great pride and privilege to have been leading Shinfield St Mary’s C of E Junior School since 2014.
 There have been many changes, and together – children, staff, parents, governors – we have built, and we make, a fantastic team, in which everyone has something to bring to the feast.
-This has been recognised by OFSTED in 2018, when it was confirmed that we are a good school, providing well for all our children.
+This was recognised by OFSTED in 2018, when it was confirmed that we are a good school, providing well for all our children.

 Sue Runciman – Headteacher